ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 In the above function, the first thing we do is construct a partial composite key in the format that the API `getStateByPartialCompositeKey()` requires.
 A composite key is a key that is made up of two or more parts.
 In a smart contract you need to define assets with keys that distinguish them.
 You can have simple keys, meaning one unique key represents one asset.
 You can also have composite keys, meaning the asset is represented by the combination of multiple unique values.
 In the case of our `commercial-paper` and `commercial-bond`, their composite key is `issuer`:`unique number`.
 This means `MagnetoCorp` can have a paper with the number 00001, and `Digibank` can also have a paper with number 00001, and on the ledger they would be viewed as two separate assets.

 So in essence what we are constructing is a partial composite key that represents part of the whole key.
 What this allows us to do is use the `getStateByPartialCompositeKey()` API to get all the assets that match that partial composite key. `getStateByPartialCompositeKey()` returns an iterator object that you can then use to iterate through all the assets that match the partial composite key.
-For the complete spec on `getStateByPartialCompositeKey()` see here: https://fabric-shim.github.io/master/fabric-shim.ChaincodeStub.html
+For the complete spec on `getStateByPartialCompositeKey()` see [here](https://fabric-shim.github.io/master/fabric-shim.ChaincodeStub.html).

 In the `while` loop in the above function, we iterate through the assets and capture the attributes of each paper and add them to an array.
 And then the papers are returned in JSON format.